dgrundel/outie/README.md

 console.log(rendered); // "Hello, <script>alert("xss");</script>!"
 ```

-## Extending / Custom Tokens
+## Custom tokens

+### Basic example

-Here's a complete example of creating a simple custom token.
+Here's a complete example of creating a simple custom token
+that simply outputs a random number when it's used.

-We start by extending the `abstract class Token`:
+We start by extending the `abstract` class `Token`:

 ```typescript
 import { Token } from 'outie';